Skip to Main Content

 Do you have to be a HOPE Scholar to receive HOPE funds?

-You may view our Grants & Scholarships page for additional information on eligibility requirements through the links section at the bottom of this page as well as access our Forms page for the HOPE Scholarship Evaluation Form.
+You may view our State Grants, and our Scholarships pages for additional information on eligibility requirements.
+The links may be accessed at the bottom of this page.

 My verification portal requested that I submit tax transcripts, but I didn’t file an income tax return.
 What do I do?